awesome-inc/FontAwesome.Sharp/README.md

 Add the controls to the toolbox as described in this SO answer: [How do I add my new User Control to the Toolbox or a new Winform?](http://stackoverflow.com/questions/8931328/how-do-i-add-my-new-user-control-to-the-toolbox-or-a-new-winform#8931414)

+Note that with recent NuGet versions you will usually find installed NuGet packages in `%USERPROFILE%\.nuget\packages`.

 ### My Windows Forms application gets rescaled once a FontAwesome-item is created

 Windows 10 (.NET 4.7+) you can enable DPI awareness in your windows forms application by adding